Open Data Hub logo

 • The custom resource (CR) associated with the workbench’s Jupyter notebook is deleted.

-Adding a data connection to your data science project
+Adding a connection to your data science project

 Prerequisites